29 facts about The Umbrella Academy that you probably didn't know

 Speaking to Collider, Justin said that he "know[s] some stuff" but that's all he's able to say.
 The mystery surrounding Ben's death on the show is very intentional, he says.
 "If we didn’t at least have hints of how he had died and under what circumstances, it wouldn’t really have made a lot of sense, so we’ve definitely discussed it.
 I don’t even have all of the clear answers myself.
 I’m sure Steve, and maybe Gerard [Way] know, but I have crumbs."

 26) The comics act as a guideline for the show and day one readers will know that there's a LOT of differences...

 As we've already mentioned, the powers that the siblings have are a little different in the comics.
 But there's also some wild character differences in the comics too.
 For example, it's revealed that Luther and Five are actually twins, as they were born to the same mother on October 1st 1989.
 In Dallas, it's revealed that Klaus has a daughter.
-And most shocking of all, Diego and Vanya have a romantic thing in the comics.
+And most surprising of all, Diego and Viktor (Vanya in the comics) have a romantic thing going on.

 27) The Handler was originally meant to be a man.

 Speaking on Live!
 With Kelly and Ryan, Kate Walsh revealed that her iconic role was originally meant for a "Jon Hamm-type."
 Kate revealed that Steve Blackman called her personally and asked if she wanted the role, when they decided to take The Handler in a different direction.

 28) The Sparrow Academy's uniforms are the opposite colours of the Umbrella Academy's uniforms.

 29) The cast learned the choreography for the 'Footloose' dance sequence in season 3 over Zoom.